A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana

 The audio data were transformed into spectrograms, which are graphical representations that display how the signal's energy is distributed across different frequencies over time.
 This transformation makes the application of Deep Learning models based on image processing techniques, i.e. Convolutional Neural Networks, suitable for audios \citep{carvalho2023automatic}.
 A log-scaled spectrogram is a variant of a spectrogram where the frequency axis is represented logarithmically, emphasizing lower frequencies while preserving the visibility of higher frequencies.
 This scaling is particularly suitable for analyzing bird vocalizations, as it provides greater resolution in the lower frequency range where many bird songs and calls are concentrated, while still capturing harmonics and other features that extend into higher frequencies \citep{wyse2017audio}.

-Spectrograms were generated using the \texttt{librosa} Python library \citep{mcfee2015librosa}, a popular toolkit for audio analysis.
+Spectrograms were generated using the \texttt{librosa} Python library \citep{librosa2025}, a popular toolkit for audio analysis.
 The Short-Time Fourier Transform (STFT) was applied to the audio signal to compute the spectrogram, and the amplitude of the resulting frequency bins was converted to a decibel (dB) scale.
 The frequency axis was displayed on a logarithmic scale.
 The frequency range of the spectrograms was set to a minimum of 1 Hz and a maximum of 16,000 Hz, which encompasses the typical range of bird vocalizations while excluding inaudible frequencies or irrelevant noise.
 The dimensions of the output spectrogram images were $930\times462$ pixels.
-Although our annotations originally included frequency windows for each vocalization, we simplified this by considering the full frequency spectrum of each vocalization to simplify processing, given the limited size of the dataset (see Figure \ref{fig:annotatedspectrogram} as an example).
+Although our annotations originally included frequency windows for each vocalization, to simplify detection given the limited data, bounding boxes spanned the entire frequency y-axis.
+This choice prioritizes the temporal localization of bird vocalizations, which are the primary signal for subsequent classification (see Figure \ref{fig:annotatedspectrogram} as an example).

 To enhance the dataset and improve the robustness of downstream models, additional preprocessing steps were applied.
-Specifically, synthetic audio samples were generated by adding random noise (using \texttt{NumPy} Python library \citep{harris2020array}, to simulate background interference and slightly adjusting the intensity of the signals.
+Specifically, synthetic audio samples were generated by adding random noise (using \texttt{NumPy} Python library \citep{harris2020array}, to simulate background interference and slightly adjust the intensity of the signals.
 These modifications aimed to increase the number of training examples that contained only background noise, ensuring a more diverse dataset for both detection and classification tasks.